tkn-tub/ns3-gym/doc/tutorial/source/data-collection.rst

   +                             "Time (Seconds)",
   +                             "Packet Byte Count");
   +
-  +   // Specify the probe type, probe path (in configuration namespace), and
+  +   // Specify the probe type, trace source path (in configuration namespace), and
   +   // probe output trace source ("OutputBytes") to plot.
 The fourth argument
   +   // specifies the name of the data series label on the plot.
 The last
   +   // argument formats the plot by specifying where the key should be placed.
-  +   plotHelper.PlotProbe (probeName,
+  +   plotHelper.PlotProbe (probeType,
-  +                         probeTrace,
+  +                         tracePath,
   +                         "OutputBytes",
   +                         "Packet Byte Count",
   +                         GnuplotAggregator::KEY_BELOW);